osboot/make-initrd/features/kickstart/README.md

 * `--passphrase=PASSPHRASE` - Specifies the passphrase to use when encrypting this device.

+* `--passfile=FILE` - Specifies the file that contains the password.

 * `--cipher=CIPHER` - Specifies which encryption algorithm should be used to encrypt the filesystem.